-If Folder Name != Review
+If Folder Name Does Not Equal Review

-If your rule is only submitting orders from a specific folder, this condition isn't necessary since the risky orders will have been moved into the review folder and won't be in the folder the rule is looking at.
+If your rule is only submitting orders from a specific folder, this filter isn't necessary since the risky orders will have been moved into the review folder and won't be in the folder the rule is looking at.

-If you choose to set up different rules than this guide suggests, you may want to come back to this step after everything is set up to make sure the conditions you choose to work with don't conflict with each other.
+If you choose to set up different rules than this guide suggests, you may want to come back to this step after everything is set up to make sure the filters you choose to work with don't conflict with each other.